davidrzs/Runge-Kutta-ODE-Solver/README.md

 This tiny header only C++ library provides very easy to use [Runge-Kutta solvers](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) for ordinary differential equations.

-# STILL UNDER CONSTRUCTION

 It features:

 - Explicit solvers
 - Implicit solvers
-- A wide range of built in Runge-Kutta methods.
+- A wide range of built-in Runge-Kutta methods.
 - Very easy implementation of custom methods.
 The solvers can implement any provided Butcher scheme.

+Do not use this code in safety critical applications!
+The code comes with ABSOLUTELY NO WARRANTY.
+See the [license](./LICENSE) for more information.

 ## Table of Contents